 Children receive regular inputs on road safety and have opportunities throughout their school life to learn about bicycle safty too.
 Children are to use only the pelican crossing to cross Aylestone Road and we ask parents to support us in this by setting a good example.
 Parents who drive to school are asked to carefully consider CAR PARKING.
 Parking around school is at a premium and you must not park on or opposite the zig zags outside the school.

 Granby encourages cycling and children may cycle to school on completion of a permission request form.
 You can download a copy of the form here.
 The permission will be withdrawn from any child who is seen placing themselves or others at risk whilst cycling.
 There is secure cycle storage at school.
 Please note: A HELMET MUST BE WORN.

 The school site is kept locked whilst children are in school during the day and before and after school activities.
 This means that no-one can enter the site without coming through two secure doors, and signing in with the office.
 Only those visitors who are known to us and have a Disqualification and Barring Service (DBS) certificate are allowed to move around school unsupervised.
 Staff are not allowed to give access to anyone, other than through the office; and staff and visitors should wear their badges at all times.
 Staff will challenge any adult not wearing a badge.

 In the event of a fire, all doors open easily from the inside and comply with fire regulations.
 School staff can unlock the gates if we need to evacuate the playground.
-Our fire drill is regularly practised and we also drill the children in invacuation - bring them inside school from the playground in the case of an emergency.
+Our fire drill is regularly practised and we also drill the children in invacuation - bringing them inside school from the playground in the case of an emergency.
 Children respond very well to these drills, take them very seriously and achieve very quick times, very safely.